privateprep/coding-space-website/src/pages/programs/spring.md

     textAlign: center
     bgColor: "#faf6ee"
     heading: Code the Future This Spring
+    mdContent: >-
-    mdContent: We’re excited to welcome you to The Coding Space where anything is possible.
+      We’re excited to welcome you to The Coding Space where anything is possible.
 Whether you’re joining us at one of our in-person locations or meeting up with classmates for virtual lessons, we’re looking forward to learning, growing, and—of course—coding with you!

-Here’s what we’re offering this spring
+      T﻿he spring semester runs from February to June, but students are welcome to join at any time.
+Learn more about what we're offering this spring below.
   - type: textAndImageBlock
     buttons:
       bgColor: "#9de2dd"